stephenponce/gatsby-netlify-cms/src/pages/index.md

 description: I've been building software to provide value for businesses & their customers, since 2007.
 I've worked at small, start-up companies, large Fortune 500 corporations and everything in between.
-I specialize in product management, business analysis, user experience design, software design and architectures.
+I specialize in product management, business analysis, user experience design, and software architecture.
 intro:
   blurbs:
     - image: /img/coffee.png